Esri/arcgis-maps-sdk-dotnet-demos/README.md

 * [`GeoEvent Server Streaming Service`](src/GeoEventServerSample) - Demonstrates how to stream data from ArcGIS GeoEvent Server and render them on the map.
 * [`Multi Targeting Project`](src/MultiTargeting) - Example showing how to create a single multi-targeting project that targets all the frameworks that the ArcGIS Runtime SDK for .NET Supports.
 * [`Geocode & Route on MouseMove`](src/GeocodeAndRoutingOnMouseMove) - Demonstrates fast reverse geocoding and routing during mouse-move on Windows Desktop (WPF) and Universal Windows Platform (UWP).
+* [`Viewshed analysis in tabletop AR with Xamarin.Forms`](src/ViewshedInTabletopAR) - Demonstrates how to do a viewshed analysis in a tabletop AR scenario using a moving graphic with Xamarin.Forms.

 ### Demos (v10.2.x)